technicalpickles/jeweler/README.markdown

       end
       Jeweler::GemcutterTasks.new
     rescue LoadError
       puts "Jeweler (or a dependency) not available.
-Install it with: sudo gem install jeweler" end
+Install it with: gem install jeweler" end